Health Care: COVID-19

 Evaluating health care workers with symptoms of SARS-CoV-2 infection

-Any health care worker who is experiencing symptoms, even mild, consistent with SARS-CoV-2 infection should leave work immediately and be tested.
+Any health care worker who is experiencing even mild symptoms consistent with SARS-CoV-2 infection should leave work immediately and be tested.
+If using a molecular Nucleic Acid Amplification Test (NAAT), a single negative test is usually sufficient.
+If using an antigen test, a negative result should be confirmed by a negative NAAT or a second antigen test, taken 48 hours after the first negative test, before the health care worker returns to work.
 If a health care worker tests negative for SARS-CoV-2 and continues to experience symptoms, the health care worker should follow the guidance below:

-- If symptoms are consistent with a known, chronic health condition or they are evaluated by a health care provider and receive an alternate diagnosis, the health care worker may return to work when appropriate.
+- If symptoms are consistent with a known, chronic health condition or if the health care worker is evaluated by a health care provider and receives an alternate diagnosis, the health care worker may return to work when appropriate.
 The decision to return should be based on the health care worker's symptoms and ability to work, and guidance from the health care worker's provider, manager, and occupational health department.

 - If the health care worker does not have an alternate diagnosis from a health care provider, they may return to work if symptoms are improving and they have been fever-free for at least 24 hours without the use of fever-reducing medication.

-- As testing resources allow, a second test at least 24 hours after the initial negative test is recommended before the health care worker returns to work in any of the following situations:
+As testing resources allow, a second test at least 48 hours after an initial negative NAAT test is recommended before the health care worker returns to work in any of the following situations:

 - The health care worker had a known higher-risk exposure.